 Omar, Tlaib host news conference on travel restrictions

 Democratic U.S. Reps.
-Ilhan Omar of Minnesota and Rashida Tlaib of Michigan are hosting a news conference on travel restrictions to Israel and Palestine, after they were denied entry into Israel last week.
+Ilhan Omar of Minnesota and Rashida Tlaib of Michigan plan to host a news conference Monday afternoon on travel restrictions to Israel and Palestine, after they were denied entry into Israel last week.

 At the urging of President Donald Trump, Israel denied entry to the two Muslim representatives over their support for the Palestinian-led boycott movement.
-The two are outspoken critics of Trump and of Israel's treatment of the Palestinians.
+Tlaib and Omar, who had planned to visit Jerusalem and the Israeli-occupied West Bank on a tour organized by a Palestinian group, are outspoken critics of Israel's treatment of the Palestinians and support the Palestinian-led international movement boycotting Israel.

-They were subjected to a series of racist tweets from Trump last month, in which he told them to "go back" to their "broken" countries.
-Both are U.S. citizens.
+Before Israel's decision, Trump tweeted it would be a "show of weakness" to allow the two representatives in.
+Israel controls entry and exit to the West Bank, which it seized in the 1967 Mideast war along with east Jerusalem and the Gaza Strip — territories the Palestinians want for a future state.

-Omar, Tlaib and Minnesota residents who have been impacted by travel restrictions plan to speak about the issue Monday afternoon in St. Paul.
+Trump's request to a foreign country to bar the entry of elected U.S. officials — and Israel's decision to do so — were unprecedented and drew widespread criticism, including from many Israelis as well as staunch supporters of Israel in Congress.
+Critics said Israel Prime Minister Benjamin Netanyahu's decision was a reckless gamble and risked turning Israel into a partisan issue and threatened to undermine ties between the close allies.

 Comments